 But as she begins to get entangled with Nate — who is not only her best friend’s boyfriend but also her abuser — it is clear that some of the empathy you felt in the last season was perhaps manufactured.

-We’ve seen Cassie’s appeals for sympathy and pity in light of her betrayal all too clear, and this time, when her eyes fill with tears, it’s clear that this time, they’re crocodile tears.
+We’ve seen Cassie’s appeals for sympathy and pity in light of her betrayal all too clearly, and this time, when her eyes fill with tears, it’s clear that this time, they’re crocodile tears.
 She might seem sweet, innocent and vulnerable, but betraying your best friend like that on multiple levels is unforgivable.

 In a show where everyone is beautiful, skinny, and free, Kat was a refreshing and relatable character in the show’s first season.
 Watching her grow in confidence and find empowerment as a cam girl was great to see, and her budding relationship with nice guy Ethan seemed like the icing on the cake, but everything changed in season 2.